Bareback (sexual act): Resurgence and stigma

 A resurgence of barebacking in first-world gay communities during the 1990s has been a frequent topic for gay columnists and editorialists in The Advocate, Genre magazine, and Out magazine.
 Many of these articles express concern over bareback sex's popularity, and liken it to irresponsible and reckless behavior, despite the fact that a third of gay men take part in the practice.
-An article in the online resource The Body lists no fewer than 22 reasons why barebacking has become increasingly acceptable in the gay community.
-Some of the reasons listed are: the recent perception of HIV as a treatable illness one can live with, insufficient sex education, use of drugs such as methamphetamine in sexual settings, and fetishization of bareback sex on various porn and dating sites.
+Some of the reasons listed for the resurgence are: the recent perception of HIV as a treatable illness one can live with, insufficient sex education, use of drugs such as methamphetamine in sexual settings, and fetishization of bareback sex on various porn and dating sites.

 Academic works suggest that barebacking is a way to reach for transcendence, to overcome the boredom of everyday average life in a hyper-rationalized society.
 Some men are dispensing with condoms in the context of seroconcordant sex (sex between two men of the same HIV status).
 Early articulations of barebacking generally refer to sex between two HIV-positive men, whereby barebacking could be considered an early harm reduction strategy, similar to serosorting, which was later endorsed by some public health authorities in the USA.

 Bareback sex has also become more acceptable since the introduction of pre-exposure prophylaxis (PrEP).
 One of the most popular forms of PrEP is Truvada, a medication previously taken for HIV treatment that, when taken properly, has been shown to prevent HIV-negative users from contracting HIV from infected partners.
 While these drugs do not necessarily prevent the transmission of other STIs, they have stirred a discussion on what "safe" sex without the use of condoms really entails.

-A 2005 study by Perry N. Halkitis concluded that the resurgence of barebacking led to an increase in sexually transmitted infections among the MSM community.
+A 2005 study concluded that the resurgence of barebacking led to an increase in sexually transmitted infections among the MSM community.
 The study found that of the 448 men who were familiar with barebacking, nearly half reported they had bareback sex in the last three months.
 In the San Francisco study, fewer men reported engaging in barebacking when the behavior was defined as intentional unprotected anal intercourse with a non-primary partner.
 Using this definition, 14% of the 390 men who were aware of barebacking reported engaging in the behavior in the past two years.
-Halkitis and Richard Wolitski also found that HIV-positive MSM were more likely to have bareback sex than were HIV-negative MSM.
-A 2016 study by Joseph Brennan used textual analysis to read discourse on gay pornography performer Jake Lyons and his decision to perform for bareback studios.
-Brennan explored the stigma attached to the practice, in particular narratives of 'disposal and disgust' that became associated with the performer, and contributed to a decline in his career.
+The study also found that HIV-positive MSM were more likely to have bareback sex than were HIV-negative MSM.